platinumazure/eslint-plugin-qunit/docs/rules/no-arrow-tests.md

-# Forbid arrow functions as QUnit test/module callbacks (no-arrow-tests)
+# Disallow arrow functions as QUnit test/module callbacks (no-arrow-tests)

 :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.